fanglab/nanodisco/docs/overview.rst

 Overview
 ==================

-``nanodisco`` is a toolbox for *de novo* discovery of all the three types (6mA, 5mC and 4mC) of DNA methylation from individual bacteria and microbiome using nanopore sequencing.
-For microbiome, nanodisco also supports the use of DNA methylation pattern as natural epigenetic barcodes to facilitate high resolution metagenomic binning.
+``nanodisco`` is a toolbox for *de novo* discovery of all the three types (6mA, 5mC and 4mC) of DNA methylation from individual bacteria and microbiomes using nanopore sequencing.
+For microbiomes, nanodisco also supports the use of DNA methylation patterns as natural epigenetic barcodes to facilitate high resolution metagenomic binning.
 Specifically, nanodisco can be used to:

 * *De novo* discover DNA methylation motifs, identify specific type (6mA, 5mC or 4mC, namely *typing*) of a methylation motif, and identify which specific position within the motif is methylated (namely *fine mapping*).
 * Perform metagenomic binning based on microbial DNA methylation pattern by constructing and clustering a methylation profile matrix.
-* Integrate the two functionalities above together for *de novo* methylation motif discovery from microbiome, and metagenomic analysis.
+* Integrate the two functionalities above together for *de novo* methylation motif discovery from microbiomes, and metagenomic analysis.

 Authors' notes
 ==============

 We are actively developing ``nanodisco`` to facilitate usage and broaden features.
-All feedbacks are more than welcome.
+All feedback is more than welcome.
 You can reach us on twitter (`@iamfanggang <https://twitter.com/iamfanggang>`_ and `@AlanTourancheau <https://twitter.com/AlanTourancheau>`_) or directly through the `GitHub issues system <https://github.com/fanglab/nanodisco/issues>`_.

 Installation
 ============

 ``nanodisco`` is distributed as a fully functional image bypassing the need to install any dependencies others than the virtualization software.
-We currently recommend using Singularity (v3.2.1 and above), which can be installed on Linux systems and is often the preferred solution by HPC administrators (`Quick Start <https://sylabs.io/guides/3.5/user-guide/quick_start.html>`_). ``nanodisco`` was tested extensively in Singularity v3.2.1 and v3.5.2.
+We currently recommend using Singularity (v3.2.1 and above), which can be installed on Linux systems and is often the preferred solution by HPC administrators (`Quick Start <https://sylabs.io/guides/3.5/user-guide/quick_start.html>`_). ``nanodisco`` was tested extensively with Singularity v3.2.1 and v3.5.2.

 .. code-block:: sh